tompazourek/Colourful/docs/topic-macbeth-color-checker.md

 # Macbeth ColorChecker chart

-The Colourful library contains predefined constants for the 24 individual colors of the [Macbeth ColorChecker Color Rendition Chart](https://en.wikipedia.org/wiki/ColorChecker).
+The Colourful library contains predefined constants for the 24 individual colors of the **Macbeth ColorChecker Color Rendition Chart**.

 These can be accessed via a static class called `MacbethColorChecker`.
 The colors are defined in the [sRGB color space](spaces-rgb.md#rgb-working-spaces).
 This means that if you want to [convert](topic-conversion.md) the colors into a different space, use the sRGB as the input working space.